 - Lovable Sex Maniac: Loves boobs.
 And Rukia.
 But mostly boobs.

 - No Respect Guy: Poor guy never gets treated seriously.
-Even the filler only fellow modsouls during the Bount Arc don't think much of him.
+Even the modsouls from the filler-only Bount Arc don't think much of him.

-- Put on a Bus: He disappeared from the main storyline, but Kubo drew some volume omakes indicating he'd been captured by the 12th division during the Karakura Town Battle and experimented on by Mayuri, but also secretly by Urahara, too.
-Then the omakes stop, leaving his storyline in limbo.
-When he finally returns to the main storyline, he really has been experimented on by both the 12th division and Urahara.
+- Out of Focus: He disappeared from the main storyline, but Kubo drew some volume omakes indicating he'd been captured by the 12th Division during the Karakura Town Battle and experimented on by Mayuri and Urahara.
+After a hiatus, he reappeared in the main storyline confirming the experimentation had left him with some interesting new abilities.

 - Technical Pacifist: Kicks Hollows in the face, won't kill even an ant if he can help it.